yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 11. Following The Previous Question, explan What Is TDZ?

-> - Let/const has hoisting indeed, TDZ is if you try to access a variable after hoisting and before assigning value, browser will throw the error notification.
+> - TDZ is short of Temporal Dead Zone, let/const has hoisting indeed, TDZ is if you try to access a variable after hoisting and before assigning value, browser will throw the error notification.
 <br/><br/>

 12. Explan What Is "this"?